rust-tw/book-tw/src/ch11-01-writing-tests.md

 {{#include ../listings/ch11-writing-automated-tests/listing-11-01/output.txt}}
 ```

-<span class="caption">Listing 11-2: The output from running the automatically
+<span class="caption">範例 11-2: The output from running the automatically
 generated test</span>

 Cargo compiled and ran the test.
 After the `Compiling`, `Finished`, and